nadsbuhdha/portfolio-project-1/README.md

 ### Solved Bugs

-* When I initally ran the HTML code through the validator, a stray div was highlighted.
+* When I initially ran the HTML code through the validator, a stray div was highlighted.
 This was quickly resolved.

 ![Alt Text](assets/images/straydiv.webp)